What is USCAA Basketball

 AN OVERVIEW OF THE USCAA

 The USCAA brings together small colleges for athletic competition who also share common goals and perspectives in higher education.
-Under the USCAA umbrella, the nationally recognized organization provides the capabilities to hold National Championships, name All-Americans, Scholar-Athletes and promotes USCAA member schools like other divisions such as the NCAA & NAIA etc. The USCAA was incorporated to provide opportunities for smaller colleges to compete on a more level playing field, a playing field which competes with schools of similar size and which have similar athletic programs.
+Under the USCAA umbrella, the nationally recognized organization provides the capabilities to hold National Championships, name All-Americans, Scholar-Athletes and promotes USCAA member schools like other divisions such as the NCAA & NAIA etc.

 THE USCAA MOTTO: “Leveling the Playing Field for America’s Small Colleges”